-Bonus: Pro painters have let us in on their secrets.
+Bonus: Pro painters let us in on their secrets.
 Watch the video to see a few of our favorites:Family Handyman

-That's a Wrap...For NowThis handy hint will keep your paintbrushes in good shape after each painting project.
+That's a Wrap...For NowThis handy hint will keep your paint brushes in good shape after each painting project.
 After thoroughly washing and air-drying my brushes, I wrap them with a piece of the pre-taped plastic that I use to mask off my baseboards and protect my floors.
 When kept folded right off of the roll, the plastic is the perfect length to cover and shape the paintbrush bristles while the tape sticks to the metal ferrule. — Joe Martin.
 Plus: Everything you need to know about using masking tape.

 Quick Touch-Up PadsIf you have touch-up work that’s not worth dirtying a paintbrush, try makeup rounds.
 These smooth pieces of cotton are about the size of a silver dollar and they won’t shed.
 You can use them to apply dabs of stain, oil or paint.
 We’ve even used them to touch up nail hole patches.
 You can find them near the cosmetics at drugstores and discount stores. — Jan Olsen.
 Plus: Get the skinny on our very best wood finishing tips.

-Paintbrush Turned Push StickAfter my paintbrushes wear out, I strip off the metal ferrule with a needle-nose pliers and some strength.
-I use the wood or composite handle for a table saw push stick, since I am frequently losing or misplacing mine, I figured it would be better to have more rather than less of these handy tools.
+Paintbrush Turned Push StickAfter my paint brushes wear out, I strip off the metal ferrule with a needle-nose pliers and some strength.
+I use the wood or composite handle for a table saw push stick.
+Since I am frequently losing or misplacing mine, I figured it would be better to have more rather than less of these handy tools.
 I use a square to measure and mark and the angle I want to cut into the paintbrush.
-Next, I simply make two cuts on my band saw to make an angled notch in the bottom of the handle.
+Next, I simply make two cuts on my bandsaw to make an angled notch in the bottom of the handle.
 Now it's time to get to work! — Austin Garmo.
 Check out more step-by-step photos of this hack here.

-Empty Jug Paint CarrierFor small paint jobs, I find that a 4-in. paint roller works great with an old gallon-size iced tea jug serving as a disposable roller tray.
+Empty Jug Paint CarrierFor small paint jobs, I find a four-inch paint roller works great with an old gallon-size iced tea jug serving as a disposable roller tray.
 I just cut out part of the plastic to create a place to dip the roller.
 It even has a built-in carrying handle.
 When I’m done, I just throw the jug away. — Fred Thies.
 Here's another creative way to reuse a jug in the shop.

 Remove the Fuzz